TodePond/TodePondDotCom/wikiblogarden/blending/critiques/readme.md

 Think deeply about what I have presented, as well as the way in which I have presented it.
 Go beyond the surface level, but critique the surface level as well.

 Take note of the context in which my work is placed, and consider any relevant subtext.
-Take into account the character or narrative voice that I speak in, and what that tells you about my message.
+Take into account the character or narrative voice that I speak in, and what that tells you about my message, and whether those choices were right or wrong.

 For the sake of time, you may assume that what I have presented is exactly what I intended to present.
 Imagine that I have already thought of all other possible routes, and this is the one that I decided upon.
 No level of detail is too high.
 Pick apart my words, exactly as they are written/spoken.